 North Carolina Medicare Supplement plans, or Medigap plans, help cover out-of-pocket costs, or gaps, in Medicare coverage.
-They can help you cover extra costs including copayments, coinsurance, and deductibles.
-Medicare supplement plan benefits do not change or vary by state, but the premiums do vary.
+They can help you cover extra costs, including copayments, coinsurance, and deductibles.
+Medicare Supplement plan benefits don’t change or vary by state, but the premiums vary.

-Another popular Medigap plan option for residents living in Winston-Salem, North Carolina is Plan F. This plan’s lowest premium is $124.13.
+Another popular Medigap plan option for Winston-Salem, North Carolina residents is Plan F. This plan’s lowest premium is $124.13.
 The highest premium on Plan F is $348.08.

 |LETTER PLAN||LOWEST PREMIUM||HIGHEST PREMIUM|